Vishal73040/BotBrowser/docker/wizzair-docker/README.md

 # WizzAir Compatibility Testing with Docker

-**For Academic and Authorized Testing Environments**
+For Academic and Authorized Testing Environments.

-## ⚠️ **ACADEMIC USE DISCLAIMER**

-This Docker project is provided for **academic study and authorized testing** purposes to demonstrate BotBrowser compatibility in controlled environments.
-It is intended solely for **authorized testing environments** that comply with all applicable laws, regulations, and institutional policies. **Any misuse**—such as violating website terms of service or engaging in unlawful activities—**is strictly prohibited.**

-⚠️ **This example is for compatibility validation in controlled, academic test environments only.
-It must not be used to circumvent security controls on production systems.**
+> ⚠️ Research demo in authorized setups.
+See [DISCLAIMER](../../DISCLAIMER.md).

 ## Project Overview

 This repository contains a Docker setup for WizzAir website compatibility testing using BotBrowser and Playwright, which runs a Python script (`main.py`) inside a Docker container that:

-1. Launches BotBrowser in headless mode-**no XDISPLAY or GPU required**, yet fully simulates a desktop environment.
+1. Launches BotBrowser in headless mode — **no XDISPLAY or GPU required** — while simulating a full desktop environment.
 2. Performs compatibility validation on WizzAir's interface over a date range.
 3. Analyzes API responses for compatibility assessment.
 4. Saves analysis data to `flight_data/` and screenshots to `screenshots/` for academic review.